briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 3. _(c)_ **Improvements.** The improvements required shall be designed by an Ohio registered professional engineer and constructed by the subdivider in accordance with the standards outlined in these Regulations.
-The work shall be done under the Village Administrator’s and Engineer’s supervision and inspection and shall be completed within the time fixed or agreed upon by the Village Engineer and Administrator.
+The work shall be done under the Village Administrator's and Engineer's supervision and inspection and shall be completed within the time fixed or agreed upon by the Village Engineer and Administrator.
 The minimum requirements for materials shall be in accordance with the standards of the current volume of "Construction and